PARIJAH DIARIES 13

 There is only one God!

 And so we went on for what felt like hours, though it’s hard to tell, and difficult to co-ordinate with other things happening not far away.
 Only a few hundred meters, in fact, as the crow flies.
-Down at Jamrock, my young Belarusian friends Yura and Masha had rented the tall hut from Nueng for the night, so that they could try mushrooms for the first time.
+Down at Jamrock, my young Belarusian friends Aleks and Maria had rented the stilt hut from Nueng for the night, so that they could try mushrooms for the first time.
 It seems Nueng had managed to overdose them as well, giving them much more than the half dose they’d asked for as an introduction to the mystery.
-It had been great at first, Yura tells me, everything beautiful, but after dark the feeling had changed.
+It had been great at first, Aleks tells me, everything beautiful, but after dark the feeling had suddenly changed.

-That’s the word she used — demon — it’s the same word in Russian.
-Masha’s a professed atheist, a pharmacist by trade, with a scientific-atheistic outlook, but that’s the word she used.
-Things had got out of control for a while; at one point she was trying to force her fist down Sasha’s throat to grab the demon that had gone inside him.
+That’s the word she used.
+It’s the same in Russian.
+Now, Masha’s a professed atheist, a pharmacist by training, with a scientific-atheistic outlook, but that’s the word she used.
+Things had got out of control for a while; at one point she was trying to force her fist down Sasha’s throat to grab the demon that had slithered inside him.

-It wasn’t until later that I found out that there’d been a third group of trippers, Megan and Kittiya, who were up at the boat bar on the road.
-Megan’s grandmother back in the Phillipines is a shaman, so she took it somewhat in her stride, but she was feeling the presence of something dark, as she said, a big dark man in charge of this place: I didn’t know if she meant Jamrock, or the whole world.
-The two girls climbed up the spiral staircase to the shrine on the top deck, looking for protection, and forgetting that in the centre of the collection of icons Nueng had placed one of those black-faced demon figures, its face contorted in fury.
+It wasn’t until a couple days later that I learned that there were two other trippers, Megan and Kittiya, who were up at the boat bar on the road.
+Megan’s grandmother back in the Phillipines is a shaman, so Megan took it somewhat in her stride, but she said was feeling the presence of something dark — as she said, “a big, dark man in charge of this place”.
+I didn’t know if she meant Jamrock, or this coast, or the whole world.
+The two girls climbed up the spiral staircase to the shrine on the top deck, looking for protection, and forgetting that in the centre of the collection of icons Nueng had placed one of those black-faced demon figures, its face contorted in fury among the gods, animals and monks.
+That didn’t help.

-So three different groups of people separate from each other had the same experience, the same encounter.
+So three different groups of people situated separately from each other had the same experience, or encounter.
 Different batches of mushrooms, too: Nueng had slung what was left of the older batch into my blender, while the ones the others got were fresh that day.
-Logically, the stimulus we experienced must have been exogenic in some way, though our concurrent interpretations of the experience arguably don’t prove anything beyond a predator response, a sensation of horror, and similar cultural influences.
+Logically, then, I would say that whatever we experienced must have been exogenic in some way, though our concurrent interpretations of the experience arguably don’t prove anything beyond a predator response, a sensation of horror, and congruent cultural influences producing similar interpretations of what happened.

 It’s in the nature of psychedelic experience that you don’t remember most of it.
-Some fragments might be scorched into your mind, but most of it disappears like mist under the light of language.
-For me, it was what I’d experienced of myself that stayed with me from that night; that hissing, snarling fury that came out of me, that sensation of being clad in armour… pure hubris, no doubt.
-Like I said to Phoebe, once, on a different matter; there are so many ways they can fuck with you.
+Some fragments might be scorched into your mind, but most of it fades away like dreams as memory or language try to touch it.
+For me, it was what I’d experienced of myself that stayed with me from that night; the hissing, snarling fury that came out of me, that sensation of being more than myself, of being numinous myself… pure hubris, no doubt.

-You think you’re so… knowledgeable, it seemed to say.
-And you are you know about me, at least.
-Well done.
-But do really think that’s going to help you?
+You think you’re so knowledgeable… it seemed to say.
+And you do have the beginnings of knowledge, I’ll admit.
+You are not one of the Unbegun.
+You know about me, which is something.
+But I’m curious — how exactly do you think that’s going to help you?

 Why do you care about me?
-I asked it.
+I asked.
+Why are you so interested in me?
 I am nothing — NOTHING!

-But we both knew that wasn’t true, and in any case, the devil cares about everyone.
-Every last one of us.
+We both knew that wasn’t true even as I said it, and in any case, the devil cares about everyone.
+Every single last one of us.
 Of course he does.

-And having taken it into their bodies, it’s not the shot that kills them; not directly.
-The mRNA code tricks cells all over the body into producing the spike protein as an antigen; but then the killer lymphocytes — it’s so obvious once you realise — start to kill the infected cells, attacking every organ in the body and ripping up the endothelium, the lining of your vessels and organs.
-So your body destroys itself, and oh, yes, the Divoc likes that.
+And having taken it into their bodies, it’s not the shot that kills them.
+Yes, it tricks them — a digital code tricks cells all over the body into producing a foreign protein as an antigen; but then the killer lymphocytes — it’s so obvious once you realise — kill the infected cells, destroy every organ that the code has lodged in, including the heart, the liver, the ovaries and testes especially, the myelin sheaths of the nerves and the endothelial lining of your vessels and organs.
+So the body destroys itself, and oh, yes, the Divoc likes that.
 He fucking loves it.
 He wants me to appreciate the beauty of the trap he has set for humanity.

 And I do.
 Oh, I do.

 You do realise, don’t you, that none of them will listen to you? says the Divoc.
 Not one.
-They will hate you for even trying to warn them.
+In fact they will hate you for even trying to warn them.

 He grins at me.
 Checkmate, baby!